usnistgov/5gdeploy/docs/multi-host.md

 * `vm-`*vmname*`:`*guestnetif*
   * Use KVM guest *vmname*, guest netif *guestnetif*, which must be in MACVTAP mode.
   * This only works with `=` operator, because a MACVTAP subinterface does not allow additional MAC addresses.
-  * If multiple containers in a KVM guest needs to use the same netif, you can create multiple guest netifs attached to the same physical host netif, and then assign one guest netif to each container.
+  * If multiple containers in a KVM guest need to use the same netif, you can create multiple guest netifs attached to the same physical host netif, and then assign one guest netif to each container.
 * `vm-`*vmname*
   * Same as above, using network name (e.g. `n3`) as guest netif name.